-SCERA procured an asset liability modeling study through its investment consultant, Aon, to review the System's current asset allocation, provide capital market assumptions to estimate future performance, and suggest possible changes to SCERA's asset mix based on expressed views from the SCERA Board and executive staff.
-This study, which will be completed in 2020, will form the basis of discussions with the Board on the proper alignment of liabilities and assets, and is a precursor to the triennial experience study.
+SCERA completed an asset liability modeling study through its investment consultant, Aon, to review the System's current asset allocation, provide capital market assumptions to estimate future performance, and suggest possible changes to SCERA's asset mix based on expressed views from the SCERA Board and executive staff.
+The Board did not implement any asset allocation changes as a result of the study.